KellzCodes/c-plus-plus-practice/Sam's Teach Yourself/Part 1 The Basics/Lesson 6 Controlling Program Flow/answers/README.md

 myNums[0] = -55
 ```

-2. One nested loop equivalent of Listing 6.13 that adds elements in two arrays in the reverse order is demonstrated below:
+2. One nested loop equivalent of [Listing 6.13a]() and [Listing 6.13b]() that adds elements in two arrays in the reverse order is demonstrated below:

 ```
 #include <iostream>